 Another thing unique to Ireland is its prescription drug plan.
 This program caps the monthly bill which enrolled patients pay for their medication.
 In many countries, even highly developed ones with superb healthcare, no such similar system exists.
 You have to hold private health insurance in order to have the cost of prescription drugs reimbursed.

 In Ireland, the GP (general practitioner) is central to the healthcare system.
 Your GP is your first point of contact in order to see a specialist.
 They are also your first resource for urgent care that is not suitable for the emergency room.
-Over time, patients and GPs develop a strong relationship which supports the patient’s health.
+Over time, patients and GPs develop a strong relationship that supports the patient’s health.
 But in many other countries, the GP plays a much less significant role.
 You may not need a referral to see a specialist.
 Or, alternatively, your GP might refer all pressing matters to the hospital and focus instead on non-urgent, routine appointments and preventative care.

 Buying Health Insurance While Living Abroad

 Depending on where you move, it can take between several months to several years to meet the residency requirements that allow you to qualify for public healthcare.
 It is up to you to have suitable coverage during that time.
 In fact, some countries might insist on it.

 Private medical insurance coverage is also extremely important to your comfort, privacy, and wellbeing.
 Ireland has one of the highest standards of public healthcare in the world.
 A world of culture shock awaits Irish citizens who move out to other countries, especially developing countries, and experience their public health programs.
 A lack of private physician consultations, private recovery rooms, English language consultations, and state of the art diagnostic tests is jarring, to say nothing for the long wait times.

 Best Health Insurance for Irish Expats Living in Any Country

 - The flexibility to tailor a plan to suit your individual needs

 - Access to Cigna Global’s network of trusted hospitals, clinics, and doctors